4.2 Developing Understanding: Engagement and Feedback

 Feedback is an essential part of learning as it identifies gaps in your knowledge and understanding and also provides guidance on how to improve.
-There are various means by which the department provides feedback but most are linked
+Feedback comes in many forms including;

 It is important that you attempt all coursework questions.
 This will give you immediate feedback on whether you have assimilated the material in the lectures and can apply it to example problems.